One Substance, One Assessment

 Northern Zone Updates Higher-Tier Birds And Mammals Risk Assessment Guidance (Version 2.2, March 2026)

-Northern Zone regulators implemented Version 2.2 of the higher-tier birds and mammals risk assessment guidance in March 2026, aligning regional requirements with the EFSA 2023 framework.
-Applicants for plant protection products must adopt updated residue parameters and focal species scenarios to ensure successful core zonal evaluations and market access across Northern Europe.
+Northern Zone regulators implemented updated higher-tier risk assessment guidance for birds and mammals in March 2026 to align regional pesticide approvals with the EFSA 2023 framework.
+Agrochemical companies must adopt these revised residue parameters and species scenarios to secure core zonal evaluations and maintain market access across Northern Europe.

 ECHA Announces Drinking Water Directive IUCLID Demonstration Workshop